bool3max/bhashmap/README.md

 * When storing key-value pairs in the hash map, the implementation **creates and stores copies of the keys**.
 This is a deliberate design decision that imposes additional memory and runtime overhead<sup>1</sup>, but allows for more freedom for the API consumer - they are free to mess with the memory of the key once it has been inserted.

 * The maximum load factor after whose limit the hash map is resized, as well as the factor by which the table is resized are both static.

+* The default hash function for computing the hash of the keys used by the library is [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash#MurmurHash3).

 <sup>1</sup> Allocating memory for, copying, as well as freeing the memory of copies of the keys all take additional time and memory.